 I had no option to override the RTH instruction so I was totally at the mercy of the autonomous flight feature.
 I knew that I had to ensure the drone landing at a place that had no hindrance above but still the trees in the surroundings were a lot nearer than I had anticipated.
 I never ever desired that drone to attain a height of more than 6 feet above the ground.

 RTH has another rather conventional risk associated with it.
 Most of the drones know that they are at point A and their home is at point B. If your drone is not equipped with obstacle avoidance features then you should ensure that there are no hindrance between your drone and its base station.

 You should also keep in mind your operational range the interference in between.
 That toy grade drone that I discussed earlier had a control range of about 60 feet.
-It is easy to fly your drone to the edge of its connectivity sphere.
+It is easy for the drone pilots to fly the drone to the edge of its connectivity sphere.
 As it crosses that dreaded threshold, the drone does not just stop there but keeps goings for a few moments that seem like an eternity, loses the power and down it goes.
 If the edge of your connectivity sphere is near to a tree canopy or some other hindrance, just stay safe.

-4 – Stay in range and keep track of controller interference
+4 – Drone Pilots must stay in range and keep track of controller interference

 This postulate seems to be rather self-explanatory.
 Most of the drone manufacturers claim a certain control range for a certain drone.
 By control range I do not mean the ground a drone can cover before it collapses to the ground due to the battery running out of juice.
 I mean the straight line distance between the drone and the radio controller.
 Keep your drone within this control range and be ready to run towards your drone in case of mishap.